 - Fresh parsley leaves for garnish

-- Meanwhile, warm 2 tbsp olive oil in a large cast-iron skillet or non-stick pan over medium heat.
-Add 1/4 cup chopped onions, 1 clove minced garlic, and sliced small zucchini and saute for 5 minutes.
+- Meanwhile, warm 2 tablespoon olive oil in a large cast-iron skillet or non-stick pan over medium heat.
+Add ¼ cup chopped onions, 1 clove minced garlic, and sliced small zucchini and saute for 5 minutes.

 - Add cooked rice and mix gently to combine.
 Season with salt and pepper to taste and garnish with chopped parsley if you wish.
 Enjoy!